How It Works

 Git Worktree Strategy

-Opentix stores all ticket data in the .opentix/ directory on your repository's default branch (e.g., main or master).
+Opentix stores all ticket data in the .opentix/ directory on the dedicated opentix holder branch.
 To avoid polluting your working branch with ticket file changes, Opentix uses a git worktree.

 How It Works

-- If your workspace is on a feature branch: Opentix creates
+- If your workspace is on the holder branch (

-.opentix-worktree/— a separate checkout of the default branch — and performs all ticket operations there.
+.opentix-worktree/— a separate checkout synced fromopentix— and performs all ticket operations there.

 This means your working tree, staged changes, and branch history are never affected by ticket operations.
 You can create, edit, and move tickets without any interference.